lusee-night/opsim/README.md

 ## Notes

 The `docs` folder cotnains various helpful bits of documentation.
+In the `reference` forlder there is a "sandbox" version of the original power calculation notebook (heavily modified and not to be used for anything practical) and some requisite inputs.
+Kept for continuity with the power calculation notebook.

 ## MJD
 The MJD gives the number of days since midnight on November 17, 1858.
 This date corresponds to 2400000.5 days after